More Medications Facts

 • Acne

 Acne vulgaris is a common inflammatory disorder of the skin.
-Oral antibiotics are known to be effective in its treatment.
-Azithromycin is a safe and effective alternative in the treatment of inflammatory acne with few side-effects.
+Azithromycin is a safe and effective alternative in the treatment of inflammatory acne with few side effects and good compliance, even in adolescents.

 • Pertussis

-Azithromycin is as effective as and better tolerated than erythromycin for the treatment of pertussis7.
+Azithromycin is as effective as and better tolerated than erythromycin for the treatment of pertussis (whooping cough)7.

 • Prostatitis